 Bimini Field Course in Dolphin Behavior and Communication - Hunter College, CUNY

-$1915 (per person, based on double occupancy; contact us for check discount details) or
+$2440 (per person, based on double occupancy; contact us for check discount details)

-Included: 5 nights' accommodation (steps away from beach and harbor), 3 chef-prepared meals/day (lunch & dinner on arrival day; breakfast on departure day), 5 boat trips in search of wild dolphins, course instruction and rental snorkel gear (although we recommend you bring your own for a proper fit).
+Included: 13 nights' accommodation (steps away from beach and harbor), 3 family-style meals/day (lunch & dinner on arrival day; breakfast on departure day), 10 boat trips in search of wild dolphins, course instruction and rental snorkel gear (although we recommend you bring your own for a proper fit).
 Please continue reading for details.
 The course fee does not include air transportation to/from Bimini or tuition credits.

-*NOT included: Air travel, airport/hotel transportation (~$5 each way), gratuity for hotel, boat and dock staff (recommended $100 per participant, per session), tuition costs (optional)
+*NOT included: Air travel, airport/hotel transportation (~$5 each way), gratuity for hotel, boat and dock staff (contact us for recommendation) tuition costs (optional)

 Hunter College Field Course